Updated February 6, 2020

 You can try to guest post on sites that are well-regarded, have been around for a long time and produce excellent content.
 Work hard on building meaningful relationships with others online so that if and when the decide to share your content, you will benefit from those backlinks.

-10. My absolute best SEO tip
+My top SEO tip

 Write great content.
 Excellent content is the only thing that has consistently withstood the dramatic algorithm changes I’ve watched over the years.
-You just can’t go wrong with solid, original, high-quality content.
-(That’s not just me, Matt Cutts (of Google fame) says it.
+You can’t go wrong with solid, original, high-quality content.
+That’s not just me, Matt Cutts (of Google fame) says it.

 Is SEO real?
 Yes.
 Is good SEO helpful?
 Sure.
 But if you’re like me and you’ve got limited time, stress less about SEO.
 Note the tips above, but most of all, write good stuff!
 Write helpful stuff!
 Get involved in community.
 Be authentic.
 Build relationships and let your great content work for itself.